On quantum superpositions of graphs, no-signalling and covariance

 The main difficulty lied in the treatment of names.
 While node names are part of the definition of graphs they need to be done away with.
 We have shown that getting rid of them by working at the level of `anonymous' graphs is problematic as it leads to instantaneous signalling.
 We pointed out that the underlying reason is that names play an essential role in keeping quantum superpositions of graphs `aligned' with respect to one another.

-We then proceeded to define renamings as a symmetry of the quantum state space and postulated that observables and evolutions to satisfy renaming invariance, i.e. they must commute with renamings.
-We pointed out that renamings on graphs are the native discrete analogue of passive diffeomorphisms on a manifold---both are relabelling the points of a topological space.
+We then proceeded to define renamings as a symmetry of the quantum state space and postulated that observables and evolutions should satisfy renaming invariance, i.e. they must commute with renamings.
+Conveniently, the way we defined renaming-invariant still allowed us to talk about observables centered at node $u$, which would not be possible with anonymous graphs.

+\VL{We pointed out that renamings on graphs are the native discrete analogue of passive diffeomorphisms on a manifold---both are relabelling the points of a topological space.
 In this sense, we followed here the standard prescription of General Relativity: use coordinates to define the physical situation being studied, and then demand that statements of physical relevance be invariant under changes of coordinates.
-Having furthermore straightforwardly extended graph renamings at the quantum level, we suggest them as a strategy for implementing discrete diffeomorphism invariance at the quantum level.
+Having furthermore straightforwardly extended graph renamings at the quantum level, we suggest them as a strategy for implementing discrete diffeomorphism invariance at the quantum level.}